cadonuno/Veracode-Bulk-User-Management/README.md

 ## Overview

-This script allows for bulk modifying and/or creating Users in Veracode.
+This script allows for bulk modifying and/or creating users in Veracode.

 ## Installation